3Flatline/3flatline-public/docs/commands.md

   filepath    Filepath to upload for scan

 optional arguments:
   -h, --help   show this help message and exit
+  -f, --fixes  Include fixes in scan
+  -t, --tests  Include tests in scan
 ```

 After the command is run, the output will summarize the task IDs for each task for us in later commands.